 Unplanned Releases/On-demand releases

-Microsoft has also shared that Microsoft rolls out updates which don’t follow a standard release schedule.
-These are also called as On-Demand releases which can’t wait for the next monthly release.
+Microsoft has also shared that Microsoft rolls out updates that don’t follow a standard release schedule.
+These are also called as On-Demand releases, which can’t wait for the next monthly release.
 The devices must be updated immediately either to fix security vulnerabilities or to solve a quality issue impacting multiple devices.

 Most of the crucial details of any update were available only in “hard to figure out” KB articles.
 Microsoft is getting more transparent about Windows Update through its Windows Update History page.
-If you check the history for v1809, you can see the current status, and previous updates status as well.
+If you check the history, you can see the current status, and previous updates status as well.

-When issues are resolved, they are marked as Resolved, if not they are marked as Upgrade block in place.
-You can notice that block is still applicable for PCs with these issues:
+When issues are resolved, they are marked as Resolved, if not, they are marked as Upgrade block in place.
+You can notice that the block is still applicable for PCs with these issues:

 - Computers using F5 VPN clients.
 They tend to lose network connectivity when the VPN service is in a split tunnel configuration.